Mariners vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Julio Rodriguez and the Seattle Mariners head into the second of a three-game series against Gleyber Torres and the New York Yankees at T-Mobile Park, Tuesday at 9:40 PM ET.
+Ty France and the Seattle Mariners will try to find success against Clarke Schmidt when he starts for the New York Yankees on Wednesday at 9:40 PM ET.

-The Yankees have been listed as +115 moneyline underdogs for this matchup against the favorite Mariners (-140).
-Seattle is favored on the run line (-1.5).
-The over/under is 7 runs for this game.
+The favored Mariners have -140 moneyline odds to win against the underdog Yankees, who are listed at +115.
+The total is 7.5 runs for the game.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.